hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 In order to appeal to consumer tourist, religious destinations "had to be complemented with the guarantee of more immediate gratifications - teahouses, inns, restaurants, souvenir stands, and, at least in Oyama, a baggage delivery network" (ibid, 309).

 These examples show just how important the tourism industry that arose from pilgrimage.
-## Examples of authorities encouraging pilgrimage
+### Authorities Encourage Pilgrimage
 In recent years, historians have approached the topic of Edo period travel from many different angles, asking new questions about why pilgrimage became so widely practiced and how it turned into what we recognize today as tourism.

+This research reveals cases of both lenience by the authorities and shows how important of an industry pilgrimage became in the Edo period.

 There were even towns that arose and flourished due to the direct results of pilgrimage, therefore it came to be of significant economic importance for many regions.